-For plants to be imported, where there is a high level of uncertainty regarding pest risk, it may be decided not to take phytosanitary measures at import, but only to apply surveillance or other procedures after entry (e.g. by or under the supervision of the NPPO).

-The potential for risk depends in part on the intended use.
-As for other organisms, certain intended uses (such as high security contained use) may significantly manage risk.

-For LMOs, as with other pests, options within the country also include the use of emergency measures related to phytosanitary risks.
-Any emergency measures should be consistent with Article VII.6 of the IPPC (1997).
+- S1 For plants to be imported, where there is a high level of uncertainty regarding pest risk, it may be decided not to take phytosanitary measures at import, but only to apply surveillance or other procedures after entry (e.g. by or under the supervision of the NPPO). - S2 The potential for risk from LMO pests depends in part on the intended use.
+As for other organisms, certain intended uses (such as high security contained use) may significantly manage risk. - S2 For LMOs, as with other pests, options within the country also include the use of emergency measures related to phytosanitary risks.
+Any emergency measures should be consistent with Article VII.6 of the IPPC